oracle-livelabs/pts/ai-vector-search-fundamentals/1-introduction/introduction.md

 Another big benefit of AI Vector Search is that similarity search can be combined with relational search on business data in one single system.
 This is not only powerful but also significantly more effective because AI Vector Search allows you to generate, store, index, and query vector embeddings along with other business data, using the full power of SQL.
 This means you don't need to add a specialized vector database, eliminating the pain of data fragmentation between multiple systems.

-In this lab we will build the AI Vector Search features that will enable you to use AI Vector Search to on text and image data to find attributes of US National Parks based on your interests.
+In this lab we will build the AI Vector Search features that will enable you to use AI Vector Search to search on text and image data to find attributes of US National Parks based on your interests.
 For example, you may want to search for parks where you can have a family picnic, go rock climbing, or see other spectacular sights.
-Below you can see a search on "picnic tables" that you will be able to run in the last lab.
+Below you can see a search on "picnic tables" that you will be able to run using the APEX-based demo in the last lab.
 The labs in this workshop will build the SQL and show you the features of AI Vector Search that enable this APEX-based demo.

 ![apex demo](images/apex_demo.png " ")